Woman with blood pressure cuff looking at another woman taking her blood pressure

 High blood pressure can often be treated with medication, however, medications are not covered by Original Medicare and you will need to enroll in a Medicare Part D prescription drug plan or a Medicare Advantage plan that includes Part D if you’re looking for a plan to help cover the costs of blood pressure medication.

-If you’re purchasing a plan, be sure to check the types of drugs your plan covers and any copayment or coinsurance cost you’ll have to pay out of pocket.
-Our North Carolina based health insurance agents can help if you have any questions about the different Medicare and health insurance plans for individual and family coverage.
+If you’re purchasing a plan, be sure to check the types of drugs your plan covers and any copayment or coinsurance you’ll have to pay out of pocket.
+Our North Carolina-based health insurance agents can help if you have any questions about the different Medicare and health insurance plans for individual and family coverage.

-Some insurance plans do cover costs for blood pressure monitors for home readings, depending on your plan.
-If you’re interested in finding out more, it’s a good idea to check with your provider.
+Some insurance plans cover costs for blood pressure monitors for home readings, depending on your plan.
+If you’re interested in discovering more, it’s a good idea to check with your provider.
 Even if the cost isn’t covered, you may want to ask about a blood pressure monitor loan program available via some health plan providers.

 Medicare doesn’t cover any costs associated with blood pressure monitors at home.